-In just two years at the helm of the Bryant women's lacrosse program, head coach Jill Batcheller has turned the Bulldogs into the top program in the Northeast Conference and one of the premier teams in the region.
+In just three years at the helm of the Bryant women's lacrosse program, head coach Jill Batcheller has turned the Bulldogs into the top program in the Northeast Conference and one of the premier teams in the region.

-In just her second season coaching the Black and Gold, Batcheller took her program through a record-setting season in 2014.
+In 2014, just her second season coaching the Black and Gold, Batcheller took her program through a record-setting season.
 Bryant won a program-record 15 games under Batcheller's direction, cruising through the NEC slate with a perfect 7-0 record to earn the Bulldogs' first regular-season crown and secure hosting rights in the NEC Tournament.
 The Bulldogs would stay perfect in the league postseason, topping fourth-seeded Central Connecticut and second-seeded Wagner by a combined score of 27-13 to hoist the program's first NEC Tournament trophy and clinch its first appearance in the NCAA tournament at any level.

 Under Batcheller, the Bulldog offense took off and was ranked 17th in the nation at the conclusion of the 2014 season, averaging 13 goals per game.
 Bryant led the NEC in points, scoring margin, scoring offense and winning percentage - a statistic in which the Black and Gold finished 10th nationally in 2014 (.789).